 Posted in Blog Hop

-Today’s Book Blogger Hop question is: How many books have you started, but just couldn’t finish?
+Today’s Book Blogger Hop question is: How do you feel about books with multiple narrators?

 Posted in Blog Hop